Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_all_products.md

         /usr/share/doc/csm/upgrade/scripts/upgrade/ncn-upgrade-master-nodes.sh ncn-m001
         ```

+Once this step has completed:

-All management nodes have now been upgraded now.
+- All management NCNS have been upgraded to the image and CFS configuration created in the previous steps of this workflow
+- Per-stage product hooks have executed for the `management-nodes-rollout` stage

 Continue to the next section [6.6 Update management host Slingshot NIC firmware](#66-update-management-host-slingshot-nic-firmware).

 #### 6.5.2 Management-nodes-rollout with no CSM upgrade